Director of public health

-In England, there are a number of directors of public health in local authorities and in Public Health England.
+In England, there are a number of directors of public health in local authorities and in the Office for Health Improvement and Disparities.
 There are further roles in Health Boards in Scotland and Wales, and in the Public Health Agency in Northern Ireland.
 The following list doesn't include all of the roles available for directors of public health, but provides examples of the types of roles available.

 - Director of public health working in English local authority

-- Centre director working in Public Health England
+- Centre director working in the Office for Health Improvement and Disparities

 By law, every local authority must appoint a director of public health.
 The director works across all three main 'domains' of public health (health protection, health improvement, healthcare public health).